 5.7 Other Non-destructive test methods may be used to evaluate the significance of AE indications.
 Traditional AE has been used to confirm the existence of the AE indication and fine tune the location.
 Magnetic particle, ultrasonic and radiographic examinations have been used to establish the position, depth and dimensions of the indication.
 Procedures for using other NDT methods are beyond the scope of this practice.

 1.5 The values stated in either SI units or inch-pound units are to be regarded separately as standard.
 The values stated in each system may not be exact equivalents; therefore, each system shall be used independently of the other.
-Combining values from the two systems may result in non-conformance with the standards.
+Combining values from the two systems may result in non-conformance with the standard.

 1.6 This standard does not purport to address all of the safety concerns, if any, associated with its use.
-It is the responsibility of the user of this standard to establish appropriate safety and health practices and determine the applicability of regulatory limitations prior to use.
+It is the responsibility of the user of this standard to establish appropriate safety, health, and environmental practices and determine the applicability of regulatory limitations prior to use.
 Specific precautionary statements are given in Section .

 ICS Number Code 17.140.20 (Noise emitted by machines and equipment); 85.100 (Equipment for the paper industry)

 UNSPSC Code 23151900(Paper making and paper processing machinery and equipment and supplies)

 |Link to Active (This link will always route to the current Active version of the standard.)|

 ASTM E2907 / E2907M-13(2019), Standard Practice for Examination of Paper Machine Rolls Using Acoustic Emission from Crack Face Rubbing, ASTM International, West Conshohocken, PA, 2019, www.astm.orgBack to Top